hachibane/UVF2B304_MiniJavaProject_2018/README.md

 # HOW TO USE IT ?

-to test the parser, go to the Parsing/test delete the main.native file run the follwing command : ocamlbuild -use-menhir -quiet main.native then to try the parser on a .java file run : ./main.native file.java
+to test the parser, run the following command ./Main.byte (.native) ./TESTS/TestFile.Java the tests files are in the TESTS folder

 to generate the AST : menhir --dump parser.mly